Panddha/uipf/README.md

     sudo apt-get install build-essential cmake pkg-config

-CGAL may also be installed:
+CGAL may also need to be installed:

     sudo apt-get install libcgal-dev